nmssalman/LocationPicker/README.md

 <!--
-  Title: Leku - Map location picker for Android
+  Title: Location Picker - Map location picker for Android
   Description: Google Maps based library for Android that returns a latitude, longitude and an address based on the location picked with the Activity provided.
   Author: AdevintaSpain
   -->